jonathandewitt-dev/react-shadow-scope/README.md

 > - `<Scope>` creates a `<react-shadow-scope>` element, but doesn't define it as a custom element.
 This avoids cases where `<div>` or `<span>` would break HTML validation.
 >
 > - In some cases, HTML requires certain nesting rules to be valid.
 For example, `<ul>` may only contain `<li>` tags as direct children.
 To work around this, you can either render all `<li>` tags in one parent `<Scope>`, or apply your own semantics with `role="list"` and `role="listitem"` to your markup instead of using `<ul>` and `<li>`.

 ---

+### Composing Styles

+It's normally a good idea to contain the complexity of your design.
+In other words, instead of designing the different use cases _outside_ a component, design from the _inside_ by describing the use case, like `usedFor="page"` or `importance="urgent"`.
+The goal should be to eliminate the need for consumers of your component to write any CSS at all.

+However, sometimes it's necessary to compose styles from the parent scope.
+In such an event, you may add a class to the `<Scope>` component and select that to style the outer element.
+Because `<Scope>` technically renders a custom element, React will apply [some unique rules](https://react.dev/reference/react-dom/components#custom-html-elements), notably the usage of `class` as opposed to `className`.

+This is a gray area that has some indirect impact on the shadow DOM via the cascade.
+You can also selectively reach into the shadow DOM with [shadow parts](https://developer.mozilla.org/en-US/docs/Web/CSS/::part).
+It's important to be aware this breaks encapsulation, so it's generally not the recommended approach.
+Although it's _sometimes_ necessary or beneficial, it often isn't, so be careful.
+It may require shifting your mental model a bit at first.

+---